victl/goldendict/README.md

 ## Requirements

-This code has been run and tested on Windows XP/Vista/7, Ubuntu Linux, Mac OS X.
+This code has been run and tested on Windows XP/Vista/7, Ubuntu Linux, macOS Ventura (M2 CPU).

 ### External Deps